emilhaas/emilhaas.github.io/README.md

 El objetivo de este proyecto es dar visibilidad a un problema que afecta a todo el medio rural de España, que es la gran cantidad de edificios abandonados y el lamentable estado en que se encuentran la mayoría de ellos.

-This project´s aim is to give visibility to a problem that affects the whole rural environment of spain, which is the large amount of abandoned builldings and the regrettable state that most oft hem are in.
+This project´s aim is to give visibility to a problem that affects the whole rural environment of spain, which is the large amount of abandoned builldings and the regrettable state that most of them are in.

 ## Añade una nueva ruina